Wetbikeboy2500/web_content_parser/README.md

 * [Parser](#parser)

     The parser is what takes the raw data from the scraper and converts it into dart classes to be used.
 This also reinforces data cleaning and validation.
+This will not be useful for most using this project since much more can be done with the scraper.
 One important thing it defines is [IDs](#ids) which are very important for making sure sources don't collide.
 Everything else is a subset for dealing with the data.
 There is currently only one defined structure for data which is designed for series that have chapters of images.
 More formats or source types are welcome to be implemented.
 This is the part of the project with the most room for exploration of what should be done.
 If you have any suggestions, create an issue for discussion.
 I would like this to also include implementations for various APIs so data can be standardized.

 ## Util